ipaintcode/FigmaVars/README.md

 ## Setup

 Before using the hooks, you need to configure your Figma API token.
-Store your token securely and make it available in your application, preferably through environment variables.
+You can store your token securely and make it available in your application, preferably through environment variables.

 Create a `.env` file in the root of your project and add: